 Daylight is also easier on the eyes compared to most artificial lighting which can have negative impacts on the health.

-Working from home might give you the freedom to wear PJs and work on the sofa, but having a workspace is still important.
+Working from home office might give you the freedom to wear PJs and work on the sofa, but having a workspace is still important.
 Choosing just any spot in the house to work in will get the job done, but distractions are likely to slow you down.

 Having a defined workspace customized to fit your needs and eliminate distractions will not only allow you to work more productively and finish your tasks in time.
 It also impacts your health positively and benefits you in the long run.